ratel-enclave/ratel-enclave.github.io/index.md

 ### Hardware support and BIOS setting

-*   Check if your machine is listed in the following list of hardware which supports Intel SGX.
+*   List of hardwares which supports Intel SGX.
     [SGX supported hardware](https://github.com/ayeks/SGX-hardware).
 *   Ensure that you have enabled SGX support in your BIOS.
 *   Run the test-sgx.c code from https://github.com/ayeks/SGX-hardware to quickly check if SGX is available for your CPU and enabled in BIOS.